 Following a similar approach to other examples we’ve seen, Instagram lets users customize the information they choose to see based on their user profile.
 Let’s say you’re not an Android user, but you use iOS.
 No problem; simply click on the relevant tab, and you’ll see the instructions for your device.

 All relevant topics are clearly structured on the menu to the left.
 Users can open and close tabs to choose the topic they need.
-Articles then use plain and direct language and numbered instructions.
+Knowledge base articles use plain and direct language and numbered instructions.

 Lastly, they have a feedback form where users can share their thoughts on the article.